Programs Offered

 Certificate

 Architectural engineering focuses on the design, construction and operation of buildings and the integration of their systems.
-The department offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in architectural engineering with a study emphasis (i.e., focus area) in:
+The department offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in architectural engineering with focus areas in:

 - Building energy engineering